About Us

 Long Term Goals and Vision

 Many times these individuals are outcasts from their village and society.
 These people—quite often children—will be placed in the corner of the home village and be forgotten and unloved, never to be talked to or about again.
 It takes concerned local tribal leaders to help us find them.
-Also pastors, doctors, government Disabled Associations, and NGO’s to help find these special people.
+Also, pastors, doctors, government Disabled Associations, and NGO’s help find these special people.

-Encouragement for PET International
+Encouragement for Mobility International Mission

-PET organizations rely entirely on donations, and we’ve come a long way since our genesis in 1995.
+Mobility Internation Mission relies entirely on donations, and we’ve come a long way since our genesis in 1995.
 Thanks to the generosity of everyday people, church groups, and foundations we’ve given the gift of mobility to tens of thousands of people around the world.
 With your support, we’ll continue to fulfill our mission by donating low-cost, high-quality carts to millions more.

 Thank you ever so kindly….